ezsystems/commerce-documentation/docs/guide/catalog/catalog_faq.md

 rm web/var/ecommerce/storage/images/thumb_medium/i/m/a/-image-not-available_thumb_medium.png
 ```

-## Do the prices set up in the Back Office include VAT?
+## How to include VAT in the prices from the Back Office?

 This can be configured by siteaccess: